imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

  11. Once all accounts successfully have withdrawn a small amount of funds from the wallet, deposit an amount slightly larger than the Daily Limit.
  12. Attempt a 3-signature withdrawal from the multi-signature wallet
  13. Now you can use that multi-signature wallet as your cold-store wallet.

+### Footnotes
+Step 4 was included in Level 3, but it seems that it would be accurate for Level 4.
+Level 3 already mentions you using an Online Computer, while Level 4 appears to require a transition from your Offline Computer to your Online Computer.